 What happens if I miss a dose (Talwin Nx)?

-Since this medication is sometimes used as needed, you may not be on a dosing schedule.
+Since naloxone and pentazocine is taken as needed, you may not be on a dosing schedule.
 If you are taking the medication regularly, take the missed dose as soon as you remember.
-If it is almost time for the next dose, skip the missed dose and wait until your next regularly scheduled dose.
-Do not use extra medicine to make up the missed dose.
+Skip the missed dose if it is almost time for your next scheduled dose.
+Do not take extra medicine to make up the missed dose.

 What happens if I overdose (Talwin Nx)?

 Overdose symptoms may include extreme drowsiness, cold and clammy skin, pinpoint pupils, shallow breathing, slow heart rate, fainting, seizure (convulsions), or coma.

 What should I avoid while taking naloxone and pentazocine (Talwin Nx)?